rgommezz/react-native-offline/README.md

 ```

 #### Android
-This library uses `NetInfo` module from React Native underneath the hood.
+This library uses the `NetInfo` module from React Native underneath the hood.
 To request network info in Android an extra step is required, so you should add the following line to your app's `AndroidManifest.xml` as well:

 `<uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />`